-In the sixth step, the image is fused on to the paper by the fuser-assembly, which is comprised of the upper fixing film assembly and the lower fuser roller.
+In the sixth step, the image is then fused on to the paper by the fuser assembly, which is comprised of the upper fixing film assembly, and the lower fuser roller.
 The paper passes between a heated upper fixing film assembly and a soft lower rubber roller.
 The upper heated element then melts the toner into the paper.
 The fixing film assembly consists of a Teflon sleeve with a ceramic heating element inside.
 These fusers are a bit different in that they have a brush, which has a DC bias charge on it to help keep the film clean.

 In the seventh step, the OPC drum is cleaned.
 On average, approximately 95% of the toner is transferred to the paper during the print cycle.
-As the drum rotates during printing, the remaining 5% of the toner is cleaned off the drum by the wiper blade.
-It is then guided into the waste chamber by the recovery blade and stored in the waste chamber.
+As the drum rotates during printing the remaining 5% of toner on the OPC drum, is cleaned off by the wiper blade.
+It is then guided into the waste chamber by the recovery blade, and stored in the waste chamber.

 The eighth step is where the residual charge is eliminated.
-Both the PCR and the laser unit are used for this.
-The primary charge roller places an AC voltage across the drum surface, and the laser unit's second beam erases and residual charges left on the drum.
+The primary charge roller places an AC voltage across the drum's surface, which erases any residual charges on the drum.
 This drum charge elimination is only turned on during the last rotation period of the drum.